 About Rocky Forge Wind

 The Rocky Forge Wind project provides an opportunity to help address Virginia's growing electricity demand with clean, homegrown energy, while diversifying Botetourt County's economy and supporting jobs in the local community.

-Apex Clean Energy of Charlottesville, Virginia, is actively developing Rocky Forge Wind, which is expected to generate enough energy to power up to 20,000 homes annually.
+Apex Clean Energy of Charlottesville, Virginia, is currently in the early stages of constructing Rocky Forge Wind, which is expected to generate enough energy to power up to 21,000 U.S. homes annually.

 Located in rural Botetourt County, adjacent to existing transmission lines on private land, the area under consideration is suitable for a wind energy project based on local wind data and these attributes:

 Apex is working to engage state and local stakeholders to ensure your questions are answered.
 This website includes information about wind energy, Rocky Forge Wind, and important upcoming events.
 Please use this site to send us feedback, ask questions, and stay up to date on project news and developments as the project moves forward.